benjaminoakes/homesick-vi-everywhere/README.md

     gem install homesick
     homesick clone benjaminoakes/homesick-vi-everywhere
     homesick symlink benjaminoakes/homesick-vi-everywhere

+If you want to modify your shell so that `vi` is used in more cases, source `vi-everywhere` like so:

+    source "$HOME/.bash/vi-everywhere"

 Please refer to [the documentation for Homesick](https://github.com/technicalpickles/homesick) for more information.
 If you run into an issue specific to this project, please [create an issue on GitHub](https://github.com/benjaminoakes/homesick-vi-everywhere/issues).